 Nicholas Grier

-Privileging the experiences of people on the margins of society, Grier enjoys nurturing cultures of self-awareness, resistance, healing, and liberation to make possible flourishing for everyone in the human village.
-He works to engage faith communities, clinical counseling practice, academic institutions, organizations, and the general public on issues related to racism, sexism, Black male identity, liberating faith, and depth understandings of people’s personalities and ways of relating to one another.
-As a professor, Grier works to inspire present and future faith leaders to cultivate life-giving ministries of care and justice.
-Grier is an ordained Baptist minister in the Progressive National Baptist Convention and served as Associate Pastor for Pastoral Care at Second Baptist Church, Evanston, IL.
-He also served as Associate Staff Minister at Third Baptist Church of Chicago.
+Grier enjoys nurturing communities of care to promote human flourishing.
+He works to engage faith communities, clinical counseling practice, academic institutions, organizations, and the public on issues related to justice, liberating faith, community organizing, and well-being.
+As a professor, Grier works to inspire leaders with tools to nurture care, justice, and collective well-being in society.
+Grier is an ordained Baptist minister in the Progressive National Baptist Convention tradition and served as Associate Pastor for Pastoral Care at Second Baptist Church, Evanston, IL and Associate Staff Minister at Third Baptist Church of Chicago.

 Email: ngrier@cst.edu